Improving Quality of Service for Users of DAG-based Distributed Ledgers: Introduction

 Our paper is structured as follows.
-In the remainder of this section, we present related work.
-In Section \ref{sec: model}, we give a basic system model for the relevant components of DAG-based DLT networks including some basic concepts, such as users, nodes and QoS indicators.
-In Section \ref{sec: unim}, we present a user-node interaction mechanism for DAG-based DLT networks and propose a variety of policies for users and nodes to orchestrate their relationship.
+In Section~\ref{sec: related work}, we present related work both from existing blockchain solutions and from other domains where similar problems arise.
+In Section~\ref{sec: model}, we give a basic system model for the relevant components of DAG-based DLT networks including some basic concepts, such as users, nodes and QoS indicators.
+In Section~\ref{sec: unim}, we present a user-node interaction mechanism for DAG-based DLT networks and propose a variety of stochastic policies for users and nodes to orchestrate their relationship.
 The proposed policies range from naive approaches to more sophisticated strategies which take into account different indicators of QoS.
-In Section IV, a set of simulations are performed to validate and contrast the proposed policies.
+In Section~\ref{sec: sims}, a set of simulations are presented which validate and contrast the proposed policies.
+Finally, in Section~\ref{sec: conclusions}, we present out conclusions and propose some directions for future research.

-\subsection{Related work}
+\section{Related work}

+A wide variety of approaches have been taken to improving QoS for end users across various DLT architectures.
+One such approach is to settle payments \emph{off-chain} using tools such as lightning networks \cite{poon2016bitcoin}.
+Off-chain solutions of this kind allows users to make instantaneous payments on established channels without interacting with nodes.
+However, these solutions are limited to interactions between parties with some degree of trust established and can be thought of as side-stepping the real problem of improving QoS for users.

+Another way to avoid the complexities of users interacting with nodes is to purchase node infrastructure as a service.
+These service providers, inluding Infura\footnote{\url{https://www.infura.io/}} and Blockdaemon\footnote{\url{https://blockdaemon.com/}}, are primarily appealing to enterprise users that are willing to pay for the service.
+A similar path towards improved QoS can be achieved by enabling all users to act as block issuers themselves.
+To facilitate this, strenuous tasks required to issue a transaction were offered as a service by a third party provider in a early implementation of the IOTA network\footnote{https://ecosystem.iota.org/projects/powsrv-io}.
+The clear drawback of these approaches is that they rely on third party services, sacrificing some degree of decentralisation.

+We are mostly interested in improving QoS by improving interactions between users and nodes.
+In leader-based blockchain architectures, the transaction fee mechanism plays a key role in determining how much users pay and how nodes decide how to prioritise transactions.
+For example, the first-price auction mechanism of Ethereum was a known issue inhibiting user experience with highly volatile fees and unpredictable service\footnote{\url{https://ethereum-magicians.org/t/eip-1559-fee-market-change-for-eth-1-0-chain/2783}}.
+Ethereum's primitive solution is EIP-1559 \cite{roughgarden2020transaction} which introduces a dynamic base-fee and an optional `tip', which is in line with the mechanisms employed by other market leaders such as Polkadot\footnote{\url{https://wiki.polkadot.network/docs/learn-transaction-fees}}.
+Transaction fee mechanism design in leader-based blockchains is discussed in \cite{roughgarden2021transaction}.